Teaching Assistant Qualifications

 Do I need to be working in a school to get qualified?

-No, if you aren’t yet working in a school, you can enrol on one of our Award courses, which will still give you a Level 2 or 3 qualification at the end.
-If you are working in a school or college, you can enrol on our certificate courses, which include practical assignments you can complete at work.
+No, if you aren’t yet working in a school, you can enrol on one of our Award courses, which will still give you a recognised government qualification at the end.
+If you are working in a school or college, you can enrol on our Certificate or Diploma courses, which include practical assignments you complete in the workplace.

 What is an RQF qualification?